 Causes of wry neck

-There are many causes, commonly:
+There are many causes, with the most common including:

 - poor sleeping posture